Zaid-Ajaj/the-elmish-book/chapters/elm/conditional-rendering.md

 # Conditional Rendering

 Starting with our [Counter](counter.md) sample application, we can play around a little bit and extend it to get a better feeling for how the user interface DSL works: using conditional rendering.
+Here we will write code that indicates whether or not elements should be rendered on screen based on the collected data from the state of the application.

 ### Conditional Rendering Using `if ... then ... else`